 Each growing season the Grill Benzie food truck operates as an incubator for local chefs/entrepreneurs looking to test out their ideas and concepts in our local community.
 The Grill Benzie food truck can be found at local farmers markets and festivals around northern Michigan, and is available for catering private parties and events.
 The truck promotes healthful foods by utilizing fresh, local ingredients- sometimes grown as close as 100 ft away from the food truck when serving at the Grow Benzie Monday Farmers Market!
 We utilize our on-site commercial kitchen for preparing food for big jobs, where we also utilize the opportunity to teach culinary job skills to local youth and volunteers.
 Grill Benzie also visits schools, villages, and organizations for cooking demos and bringing our mobile farmers market trailer.
 The truck serves Grow Benzie's entire mission of connecting people to healthful foods, jobs, life skills and each other.

-This year, Grow Benzie is excited to have Chef Loghan Call taking the reins for 2018.
-Loghan recently launched his own business, Planted Cuisine and will be slinging "local street food" throughout the region!
+Last year, Grow Benzie partnered with Chef Loghan Call who recently launched his own business, Planted Cuisine and will be slinging "local street food" throughout the region!

 2018 Food Truck Manager, Chef Loghan Call & His Approach to "Local Street Food"

 Chef Loghan is bringing local food to the forefront in the Grow Benzie food truck for the 2018 growing season!

 The Grow Benzie food truck will feature an ever changing menu that honors the best local produce and products from our farms and businesses in the Northern Michigan region.